 Montford Park Players (Outdoor Shakespeare performances)

 We love this local tradition of free live theater (donations appreciated) on summer weekend evenings.
 As community theater goes, it’s not high art, but a community experience.
 People bring their own blankets or chairs, picnics and wine, their kids and their dogs.
-You can stop at either “Nine Mile” or the “Montford Deli” on the way to pick up a carry out dinner to eat during the play.
+It’s a 1 mile walk from the house, and you can stop at either “Nine Mile” or the next door Corner Store on the way to pick up something to eat during the play.
 Check schedules: https://www.montfordparkplayers.org/